Thai Visa Checklist Logo

 Passport and copies (bio page, visa and latest entry stamp)

-Notarised copy of your passport from your Embassy
+Notarised copy of your passport and Thai translation

 Proof of address (Blue House Book copy, ownership papers, or rental contract)